Rivenatti/MERN-registration-system/README.md

 ## Get started

-- Install all React project dependencies
+- Install all Backend project dependencies

   > npm install

+- Install all Client project dependencies

+  > npm run client-install

+## Configuration

+Configure MongoDB URI in 'config/config.js',
+Configure secret key in 'config/config.js'

-- Start the development server with
+- Start the development server and client at once with
-  > npm start
+  > npm run dev

+Client is running on port 3000,
 Server is running on port 5000,
-Client is running on port 3000,
-Configure mongoDB URL in 'config/mongoDB.js', Configure secret key in 'config/secret.js'